What are the other Names for this Condition? (Also known as/Synonyms)

-- Current medical research have not established a way of preventing Intimal Sarcoma of Artery occurrence
+- Current medical research have not established a method of preventing Intimal Sarcoma of Artery occurrence

 What is the Prognosis of Intimal Sarcoma of Artery?
 (Outcomes/Resolutions)

-- Intimal Sarcoma of Artery, both pulmonary and aortic type, are extremely rare, but high-malignancy cancers that are not completely understood.
+- Intimal Sarcoma of Artery, both pulmonary and aortic type, are extremely rare, but high-malignancy tumors that are not completely understood.
 The long-term prognosis depends on a combination of factors, such as:

 - Age of the individual at the time of diagnosis

 - Tumor location, size, and stage at detection

 - And most importantly its early and accurate identification

 - The best outcome is when the tumor is detected early, it can be surgically removed, and when it has not metastasized to other body regions

 - However, despite intensive treatment and management of the condition, the prognosis remains extremely poor.
 The short-term outcome is about 9 months for Pulmonary Intimal Sarcoma patients and about 18 months for Aortic Intimal Sarcoma patients, given its highly infiltrative and metastasizing ability

 Additional and Relevant Useful Information for Intimal Sarcoma of Artery: